A Geometric Approach to $k$-means: Discussion

-\paragraph{Discussion on Unbalance Dataset} On the Unbalance dataset, the over-parameterized setting attains poor performance.
-The dataset contains two groups of clusters which are far apart from each other.
-The first group contains 3 clusters, with smaller variance but more amount of data points; the second group contains 5 clusters, with large variance but less amount of data points.
-Consequently, with a random initialization, more initial centers (than the true number of contained clusters) are associated with the first group of clusters, and less initial centers are associated with the second group.
-Since the algorithm only performs merge step, the fitted centers can over-merge, leading to a suboptimal solution.
-This issue can be solved when we further increase the initial cluster number, so that we have a sufficient number of initial centers in the right part of the cluster.
-Indeed, the performance improves with increasing number of initial clusters; see Table \ref{tab:unbal}.
-When $k=20\ktrue$, the over-parametrized algorithm obtains the best performance.
+\paragraph{Alternative Improvements on the Unbalanced Dataset} The {Unbalance} dataset presents unique challenges due to the significant differences in cluster densities and sizes.
+These characteristics sometimes lead to poor performance when the number of clusters is over-specified, e.g., for the Fusion-only \kmeans.
+In particular, this dataset contains two groups of clusters that are far from each other.
+The first group contains 3 clusters with smaller variances but more data points, while the second group contains 5 clusters with larger variances but fewer data points.
+Consequently, with random initialization, more initial centers (than the true number of clusters) are associated with the first group of clusters, and fewer initial centers are associated with the second group.
+Since Fusion-only \kmeans only performs fusion steps, the fitted centers can over-merge, leading to a suboptimal solution.
+This issue can be mitigated by further increasing the initial cluster number, so that there are a sufficient number of initial centers in the right part of the clusters.
+Indeed, as seen in Table \ref{tab:11} (Appendix \ref{app:discuss}).
+Fusion-only \kmeans with $k=20\ktrue$ achieves the best performance.